Thésée (Mondonville)

 Thésée (Theseus) is an opera by the French composer Jean-Joseph de Mondonville, first performed at the Palace of Fontainebleau on 7 November 1765.
 It takes the form of a tragédie en musique in five acts.
 The opera is a new setting of a libretto by Philippe Quinault, originally set by Jean-Baptiste Lully in 1675.
 Mondonville's version was not a success and did not get to enjoy its public premiere at the Paris Opera until 13 January 1767, but audience rejected it calling for the restoration of Lully's original music.
 Mondonville's opera was withdrawn for good after its fourth performance.
+The music is now lost.